 Graduate Record Examinations.
-All applicants (except for the master of arts in liberal studies, the master of science in accountancy program, and the combined MD/PhD program) are required to submit official scores on the General Test and the Subject Test of the Graduate Record Examinations (GRE) administered by the Educational Testing Service, P.O.
+All applicants (except for the master of arts in liberal studies and the combined MD/PhD program) are required to submit official scores on the General Test and the Subject Test of the Graduate Record Examinations (GRE) administered by the Educational Testing Service, P.O.
 Box 6000, Princeton, New Jersey 08541-6000 (www.ets.org).
+Applicants to the bioethics program may qualify for a GRE wavier upon demonstration of significant relevant professional experience.
+Additional information is located under Bioethics Program Information.
 Usually these examinations are taken in the fall of the student's senior year.
 When applying to take the GRE, applicants should enter the Wake Forest University Graduate School code 5885 for programs of study on the Reynolda campus, or 5920 for programs of study on the Bowman Gray campus.
 Test scores will be mailed from Education Testing Service.

-The GRE Subject Test is required for the Department of English.
-The GRE Subject Test is recommended but not required for the Departments of Chemistry, Physics, and Psychology.
+The GRE Subject Test is recommended but not required for the Departments of Chemistry, English, Physics, and Psychology.
 The other Reynolda campus departments and Bowman Gray campus programs do not require the subject test.